Code of Conduct

 - Act in the public interest

-- Fulfill their obligations to employers and clients
+- Fulfil their obligations to employers and clients

-- Fulfill their obligations to the profession and the Society
+- Fulfil their obligations to the profession and the Society

 - At all time show professional competence and integrity